mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - Cannot dynamically change the config you must rebuild the project
 - Configuration classes cannot be final.
 Configuration classes are subclassed by the Spring container using CGLIB and final classes cannot be subclassed.

-## What does the @Bean annotation do?
+## What does the `@Bean` annotation do?

-`@Bean` method will instantiate, configure and initialize an object that is to be managed by the Spring container.
+The @Bean annotation tells Spring that this method will return an object that should be registered as a bean in the Spring application context.
+The body of the method contains logic that ultimately results in the creation of the bean instance.

+The `@Bean` annotation together with the method are treated as a bean definition, and the method name becomes the bean id.

 ### What is the default bean id if you only use @Bean?
 How can you override this?